-I wanted to write about this very common condition because I see too many new patients who come to me having suffered with this complaint for many months.
-Pain killers have limited effect and I regularly treat sciatica patients with great success.
+I wanted to write about this very common condition because I see so many new patients who come to me having suffered with this complaint for many months when osteopathic treatment is often straight forward.

 So, what is sciatica?

-Pelvic imbalance simply refers to a condition where the bones of the pelvis reposition causing irritation to the pelvic joints and surrounding tissues such as the piriformis muscle.
+Pelvic imbalance simply refers to a condition where the bones of the pelvis have moved causing irritation to the pelvic joints and surrounding tissues such as the piriformis muscle.

 There are many reasons why we may suffer pelvic imbalance; falling on your bottom, being sat on by your horse (you may think I’m joking) or pregnancy.